RandomNick7/LFAF-Labs/Reports/Report2.md

 &emsp;The results can be proof-checked to be correct using other software or pen and paper given a fair amount of spare time.

 ## Conclusion
-&emsp;Over the course of this laboratory work, a functioning implementation of the mathematical model of the newly learned concepts of a grammar and a finite automaton have been successfully made and tested, providing useful results and serving as a basis for developing more advanced algorithms based on the aforementioned concepts.
+&emsp;Over the course of this laboratory work, the implementation of the Finite Automaton has been expanded and more features have been improved, adding more functionality to last lab work's class.
+The Grammar class has also gained an improvement, now its type being able to be determined no matter the productions.
+The property of determinism for Finite Automata has been explored and have successfully made a method of converting e-NFAs and NFAs to equivallent DFAs.

 ## References
 Johnson, M., & Zelenski, J. (2012, June 29).
 Formal Grammars.
 Retrieved February 17, 2023, from https://web.stanford.edu/class/archive/cs/cs143/cs143.1128/handouts/080%20Formal%20Grammars.pdf
 University of Pennsylvania - Penn Engineering (2019, Spring).
 DFA's, NFA's, Regular Languages.
 Retrieved March 7, 2023, from https://www.seas.upenn.edu/~cis2620/notes/cis262sl1-aut.pdf